andre-araujo/react-styleguide/README.md

 Where:

+- `ComponentName.js`
-- `ModuleName.js`: The component itself.
+  - The component itself.
+- `ComponentName.spec.js`
-- `ModuleName.spec.js`: Component's test cases.
+  - Component's test cases.
+- `ComponentName.stories.js`:
-- `ModuleName.stories.js`: [Storybook](https://storybook.js.org/), or any other styleguide file.
+  - [Storybook](https://storybook.js.org/), or any other component documentation file, replacing ".stories" if needed.
-- `ModuleName.styles.js`: Styles, it can be any CSS or CSS-in-JS solution.
+- `ComponentName.styles.js`: Component styles, it can be any CSS or CSS-in-JS solution.
 - `index.js`: Component's index, any HOC should be applied here.

 ### Elements